ibrahemesam/repo-view/README.md

 This project is provided "AS IS" with absolutely "NO WARRANTY".
 If you gonna use its source-code somewhere: make a clear credit refering to <a href="https://github.com/ibrahemesam/repo-view" target="_blank">this repo-view repository</a>.
 </pre>

-- [-] FIXME: when putting the CV in github.io page, github detects btoa-encoded token and think it exists by mistake as a vulnerability so token and URLs are immediately disabled. so => change encoding to something that github can't detect. also, mintain backward compatibility
-    - [x] implement encryption functions
-    - [x] maintain backward compatibility
-    - [x] create a UI util to create uniform URL
-            path: /?new
-    - [ ] update README to use UI util instead of manual URL creation